China ramps up spending to spur economy, central bank sees stable policy

 The higher spending comes after the world's second-biggest economy got off to a soft start to the year, growing at its slowest pace in 18 months in the first quarter.

-The economy has since shown some signs of stabilizing, but the recovery appears patchy and analysts do not rule out further stimulus measures, especially if the cooling property market starts to deteriorate rapidly.
+The economy has since shown some signs of stabilising, but the recovery appears patchy and analysts do not rule out further stimulus measures, especially if the cooling property market starts to deteriorate rapidly.

 Fiscal revenues rose 7.2 percent in May from the same month last year, slowing from a 9.2 percent rise in April.
 The ministry attributed the slower revenue growth in May to the slowdown in the economy and falling property transactions.